 – User Attribute Value—An Identity as a Service user attribute (see Create and manage user attributes).

 – Related Value—Include user group or authenticator attributes.
-See Configure OIDC claim to include user authenticators, groups or organizations.
+See Configure OIDC claim to include user authenticators or groups.

 Example: some text <first Name> <Last Name> [Groups]

-next to the claim and make the required changes.
-Click
+required, click next to the claim and make the

 to delete a claim.